-The majority of Parcel B has been disturbed by mining activities, as shown on Figure 3.
+Parcel B contains the main quarry area, rock crushing, screening, sorting and conveying equipment, overburden stockpiles, haul roads, and ponds.
+The majority of Parcel B has been completely consumed by mining activities, as shown on Figure 3.
 Excavated slopes extend along the western, northern, and eastern sides of the parcel, defining the current pit.
 These cut slopes are approximately 300 feet tall on the west and under 100 feet tall on the east side.
+The northern portion of the quarry has been mined down to the approved pit floor elevation of 700 feet above mean sea level.
+The backfilling of the northern portion has begun and fill has been placed up to approximately 785 feet above mean sea level.
+Parcel B is largely surrounded by undeveloped land owned by Lehigh.
+Certain Lehigh parcels maintain vested rights recognized by the County Board of Supervisors in 2011.

-The aggregate processing plant is located in the center of the parcel (see Figure 3), with additional conveyors and screens located about 200 feet south of the main plant.
+The aggregate processing plant is located in the center of the Parcel B (see Figure 3), with additional conveyors and screens located about 200 feet south of the main plant.
 An unpaved access road originating near this equipment climbs the east side of the quarry walls, and then continues northward along the eastern parcel boundary, terminating near the northeast corner of the parcel.
 The road formerly wrapped around the northern half of Parcel B, ending at a temporary stockpile located on the western parcel boundary, but is now accessible only on foot.
 Additional stockpiles of soil and processed aggregate are located at various locations in the central pit area.